istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 keywords: [istio,operator,sail,incluster,istiooperator]
 ---

 The [Sail Operator](https://github.com/istio-ecosystem/sail-operator) is a community project launched by Red Hat to build a modern [operator](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator) for Istio.
-[First announced in August 2024](https://github.com/istio-ecosystem/sail-operator) we are pleased to announce Sail Operator is now GA with a clear mission: to simplify and streamline Istio management in your cluster..
+[First announced in August 2024](/blog/2024/introducing-sail-operator/) we are pleased to announce Sail Operator is now GA with a clear mission: to simplify and streamline Istio management in your cluster.

 ## Simplified deployment & management